Geodan/geoviewer-config/viewer-config.md

 	var Viewer = schema({
+		'meta' : MetaData,
+		'id' : String.of('a-zA-Z0-9\-'),		// identifier
-		'kind' : ['ol','mapsui','integrated'], 	//
+		'maps' : Array.of(1,100,GeoMap),		// ?
-		'?title'	: String,						// human readable title of the map '?description' : String,				// Short abstract describing the map 'id' : String.of('a-zA-Z0-9'),			// identifier of map 'maps' : Array.of(1,100,geoMap),		// ?
 Of moeten dit referenties naar Maps zijn?
-		'tools' : Array.of(Tool),		// Not every kind of viewer, supports all tool (or all options)
+		'tools' : Array.of(Tool)		// Not every kind of viewer, supports all tool (or all options)
 									// viewer will ignore when unkown

 	});

 ### Tool ###
 	var Tool = schema({
 		'meta' : MetaData,
-		'id' : String.of('a-zA-Z0-9'),		// identifier
+		'id' : String.of('a-zA-Z0-9\-'),		// identifier

-		'?activated' : Boolean,
+		'?activated' : Boolean,				// The tool is active, for example info will be returned
-		'?visible' : Boolean,
+											// by info tool after click on map '?visible' : Boolean,				// The tool is visible, for example window showing returned
-		'?inMenu' : Boolean,
-		'?asButton' : Boolean,
-		'options' : Array.of(Option)		// options that are specific for the tool of kind,
+											// information of info tool is shown on screen at startup '?inMenu' : Boolean,				// The tool can be activated/deactivated in a menu '?asButton' : Boolean,				// The tool can be activated/deactivated using a button 'options' : Array.of(Option)		// options that are specific for the tool of kind,
-											/// not all viewers will support all options
+											/// not all viewers will support all options });

-	});